Subscribe to updates

 Overview of Inequalities and Actions

-A presentation is scheduled to highlight Brent's efforts in addressing inequalities.
-This will include an examination of key data on inequalities within Brent, compared to regional and national figures.
-The discussion is also expected to cover best practices for tackling inequalities and how these can be used to further develop the council's approach.
+The meeting was scheduled to include a presentation on Brent's efforts to address inequalities.
+This presentation was intended to highlight key data concerning inequalities within Brent, comparing it to regional and national figures.
+It was also planned to showcase best practices in tackling inequalities and outline how these could be used to further develop the council's approach to health inequalities.

 Public Health Annual Report

-The Public Health Annual Report (PHAR) is to be presented, detailing how Public Health in Brent is addressing health inequalities.
-The report will focus on community-centred approaches, with an emphasis on community engagement, social capital, and Radical Place Leadership 1.
+A presentation of the Public Health Annual Report (PHAR) was on the agenda.
+This report was expected to detail how Public Health in Brent is addressing health inequalities through community-centred approaches, with a particular focus on community engagement, social capital, and Radical Place Leadership.

 Brent Health Matters Impact and Learning